craigbuckler/js-adv-notes/native/timers.md

 ```

-`cancelAnimationFrame()` is also available but rarely required since it's difficult to cancel events which occur so quickly!
+`cancelAnimationFrame()` is also available.
+It's rarely required since you can simply not run `requestAnimationFrame` at the end of the animation.
+(That said, I've recently seen it used to cancel a game loop.)

 ## Exercises